Spacecraft Configuration

 Scientific Use Case

-The simulator is intended to support the development and evaluation of lunar landing control strategies.
-The cockpit interface therefore focuses on telemetry visibility, reproducibility and system observability rather than visual realism alone.
+SDF is intended to support the development and evaluation of spacecraft guidance and control strategies.
+The cockpit interface therefore focuses on telemetry visibility, reproducibility, observability, and system behavior analysis rather than visual realism alone.

-Planned extensions include structured simulation data export, controller comparison workflows and plotting tools for post-run analysis.
-Relevant quantities include altitude, vertical velocity, lateral drift, fuel consumption, thrust commands, tank usage and final touchdown conditions.
+Planned extensions include structured simulation data export, controller comparison workflows, and plotting tools for post-run analysis.
+Relevant quantities include altitude, vertical velocity, lateral drift, fuel consumption, thrust commands, tank usage, RCS activity, controller state, and final touchdown conditions.